Fluticasone/umeclidinium/vilanterol (By breathing)

 Fluticasone Furoate (floo-TIK-a-sone FURE-oh-ate), Umeclidinium (ue-mek-li-DIN-ee-um), Vilanterol (vye-LAN-ter-ol)

-Treats chronic obstructive pulmonary disease (COPD).
+Treats chronic obstructive pulmonary disease (COPD) and reduces the number of COPD flare-ups or exacerbations (worsening of symptoms for several days).
 This medicine contains a steroid.

 Trelegy ElliptaThere may be other brand names for this medicine.